-Being a Key for the ready determination of any plant, native or cultivated, growing within any State east of the Mississippi river, or bordering on its western shore.
+Being a Key for the ready determination of the Natural Order of any plant, native or cultivated, growing within any State east of the Mississippi river, or bordering on its western shore.

-Note.-A star () prefixed to the name of the Order, denotes that that Order, with its genera and species, is described in its place in the Flora.
-The Orders are thus marked are not noticed in the Flora beyond this Table.
-The Orders are here numbered ∞ correspond with the "Class Book of Botany."
+Note.-A star () prefixed to the name of the Order, genotes that that Order, with its colora and species, is described in its place in the Flora.
+The Orders not thus marked are not noticed in the Flora beyond this Table.
+The Orders are here numbered to correspond with the "Class Book of Botany."